 In January 2017 and April 2019, as part of the IRS audit of Expedia, we received Notices of Proposed Adjustment from the IRS for the 2009, 2010, and 2011 tax years.
 Subsequently, in September 2019, as part of our standalone audit, we received Notices of Proposed Adjustment from the IRS for the 2012 and 2013 tax years; and in August 2020, we received Notices of Proposed Adjustment from the IRS for the 2014, 2015, and 2016 tax years.
 These proposed adjustments are related to certain transfer pricing arrangements with our foreign subsidiaries, and would result in an increase to our worldwide income tax expense in an estimated range of \$95 million to \$105 million at the close of the audit if the IRS prevails, which includes \$20 million to \$30 million related to the 2009 through 2011 pre Spin-Off tax years.
 The estimated range takes into consideration competent authority relief and transition tax regulations, and is exclusive of deferred tax consequences and interest expense, which would be significant.
 We disagree with the proposed adjustments and we intend to defend our position through applicable administrative and, if necessary, judicial remedies.
 Our policy is to review and update tax reserves as facts and circumstances change.
 Based on our interpretation of the regulations and available case law, we believe the position we have taken with regard to transfer pricing with our foreign subsidiaries is sustainable.
 In addition to the risk of additional tax for 2009 through 2016 transactions, if the IRS were to seek transfer pricing adjustments of a similar nature for transactions in subsequent years, we would be subject to significant additional tax liabilities.
 We have requested competent authority assistance under the Mutual Agreement Procedure ("MAP") for tax years 2009 through 2016.
-We expect the competent authorities as well as its impact on our existing income tax reserves for all open subsequent years.
+We expect the competent authorities to present a resolution for the 2009 through 2011 tax years in the near future.
+Upon receipt, we will assess the resolution provided by the competent authorities as well as its impact on our exist